wavefrontHQ/docs/pages/doc/integrations_pcf_alerts.md

 * 1 means cf-apps Domain is up-to-date
 * No data received means cf-apps Domain is not up-to-date: If the cf-apps Domain does not stay up-to-date, changes requested in the Cloud Controller are not guaranteed to propagate throughout the system.
 If the Cloud Controller and Diego are out of sync, then apps running could vary from those desired.
    1. Check the BBS and Clock Global (Cloud Controller clock) logs.
-   2. If the problem continues, pull the BBS logs and Clock Global (Cloud Controller clock) logs and contact Pivotal Support to say that the `cf-apps` domain is not being kept fresh.
+   2. If the problem continues, pull the BBS logs and Clock Global (Cloud Controller clock) logs and contact VMware Support to say that the `cf-apps` domain is not being kept fresh.

 ## PAS Diego Cell Container Capacity